A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Summary

-\begin{itemize} \item The model is able to reproduce the mass assembly histories of the CGM, ISM and stars measured in the simulations relatively well across our full range of halo mass scales from ultrafaints to MW-mass halos.
-The model also reproduces the reduced halo baryon fractions of dwarfs in the simulations and explains why this may be the case: dwarfs in the model and FIRE-2 do not accrete their full complement of the cosmic baryon fraction and also eject a significant fraction of previously accreted baryons via outflows from their overpressurized CGM.
-In addition, the model reproduces the underlying gas and metal inflow and outflow rates measured in the simulations as well as the CGM, ISM and stellar metallicities on average. \item With the FIRE-2 parameters, the model predicts that the CGM phase transition happens at high-redshift for ultrafaint dwarfs and at low redshift (if at all) for intermediate-mass dwarfs.
-This global thermalization of the CGM is clearest in the MW-mass halos where, for our chosen parameters, it happens at $z\approx0.5$ similar to the FIRE-2 simulations and consistent with previous work (though our two-zone model cannot comment on the directionality and radially-resolved nature of this process).
-Our predictions for the CGM thermal energy and kinetic energy as a function of time also qualitatively agree with measurements of these quantities in the FIRE-2 simulations, albeit with sharper phase transitions than seen in the simulations. \end{itemize}
+\begin{itemize} \item The model approximately captures the general trends in the simulations in terms of the mass assembly histories of the CGM, ISM and stars for a wide range of halos from ultrafaints to MW-mass halos.
+The main discrepancies are that our CGM masses tend to be a factor of $\sim2$ lower than in the simulations, and some dwarfs show up to $\sim10$ times higher stellar and ISM masses in our model than in the simulations.
+We argued that accounting for halo-to-halo scatter in our measurements of model parameters from the simulations and perhaps varying our parameterizations for physical processes that were not directly constrained from the simulations (e.g., turbulence dissipation and pressure support) may help alleviate these differences. \item The model reproduces the overall halo baryon fractions in the simulations and explains why dwarfs only have values of $\sim10-50\%$: dwarfs in the model do not accrete their full complement of the cosmic baryon fraction and also eject a significant fraction of previously accreted baryons via outflows from their overpressurized CGM.
+We showed that the CGM overpressurization channel becomes increasingly important towards lower mass halos. \item The bulk metallicities of the CGM, ISM and stars are also generally in agreement except that the MW-mass halos at $z\sim0$ have higher CGM metallicities in our model than FIRE-2 and the lowest mass dwarfs at high-redshift have higher metallicities for all three components in our model compared to the simulations.
+We suggested that varying the wind enrichment factor and using time-dependent rather than instantaneous recycling can improve these discrepancies. \item In addition to mass budgets, the model predicts inflow and outflow rates of gas mass, metals and energy that are roughly in agreement with measurements from the simulations.
+The main disagreement in this context occurs for the lowest mass dwarfs for which our model tends to predict higher flow rates.
+We argued that changing our uncertain parameters related to the gas infall and turbulence dissipation timescales (not directly constrained by the simulations) can improve the discrepancy for the dwarfs. \item With the FIRE-2 parameters, the model predicts that the CGM phase transition happens at high-redshift for ultrafaint dwarfs and at low redshift (if at all) for intermediate-mass dwarfs.
+This global thermalization of the CGM is clearest in the MW-mass halos where, for our chosen parameters, it happens at $z\approx0.5$.
+We find that this CGM thermalization also occurs in the FIRE-2 simulations but that it is more gradual, likely due to it being a radially dependent process \citep[as shown by][]{stern21}.
+We argue that the phase transition is more abrupt in our model because it treats the entire CGM as a single zone. \end{itemize}